dell/csm-docs/content/docs/deployment/csmoperator/modules/observability.md

 - Create certificates

   Note: you may need to wait for the cert-manager pods to be 60-90 seconds old to successfully create certificates without an x509 error.
+See the [cert-manager documentation](https://cert-manager.io/docs/concepts/webhook/#webhook-connection-problems-shortly-after-cert-manager-installation) for more information.

     - Option 1: Self-signed certificates
 		1. A Sample certificates manifest can be found at `samples/observability/selfsigned-cert.yaml`.